DaJoker29/how-to/HTML.md

 ```

 ### Metadata Elements
+Metadata elements are used to specify certain information needed by the browser to properly display your webpage.
+These elements are nested inside of the documents `<head>` element.

 #### `<style>`
 The element defines style rules to be used throughout the web page, in the form of CSS (Cascading Style Sheets).
 CSS will be explained elsewhere.